ethereum-optimism/community-hub/src/docs/social-contract/write-to-social-contract.md

 socialContract.attest(attestationArray);
 ```

 Congratulations!
 You've just learned how to make your first attestation to the Optimist's Social Contract.
-The following is the full script:
+The following is the full script.

+## Complete script

 ```
 const { ethers } = require("ethers");